dressel/ErgodicControl.jl/docs/ergodic_manager.rst

 Ergodic Manager
 =========================

-The ErgodicManager type keeps track of the spatial distribution.
+The abstract :code:`ErgodicManager` type contains information about the spatial distribution.
+Currently, there are two sub-types.
+The type :code:`ErgodicManagerR2` manages distributions over :math:`mathbb{R}^2`, and the type `ErgodicManagerSE2` manages distributions over the special Euclidean group SE(2).

 Fields
 =========
-The ErgodicManager type has the following fields:
+The :code:`ErgodicManagerR2` type has the following fields:
 ::

     K::Int